OSGeo/grass/python/grass/docs/src/index.rst

   modules
 * **GRASS GIS Temporal Framework** implements the temporal GIS functionality of GRASS GIS and provides an API to implement spatio-temporal processing modules
-* **grass.jupyter package** offers classes and setup functions for running GRASS GIS in Jupyter Notebooks
 * **Testing GRASS GIS source code and modules** using gunittest package
 * **exceptions package** contains exceptions used by other packages
 * **imaging package** is a library to create animated images and films